 A combination of factors are thought to contribute to the development of schizoaffective disorder:

-There is no cure for schizoaffective disorder.
-However, there are treatments that can help manage symptoms.
+There are treatments that can help manage symptoms of schizoaffective disorder to allow someone to live a full and meaningful life.
 These generally incorporate a combination of medication, psychotherapy (individual and family) and life skills training (social skills training and vocational rehabilitation and supported employment).

 At this stage, there is conflicting evidence as to a potential gender bias.